Sigma Sagittarii

 Sigma Sagittarii, Latinized from σ Sagittarii; formally named Nunki /'nVNki/, is the second-brightest star in the constellation of Sagittarius.
 It is a binary star system, viewed as a single star of combined apparent magnitude +2.05, about the same brightness as Saiph in Orion.
-The distance to this system, determined using parallax measurements from the Hipparcos astrometry satellite, is 228 ly.
+The distance to this system, determined using a dynamical parallax measurement, is 68.9 pc.

 It is 3.45 degrees south of the ecliptic, so it can be occulted by the Moon and rarely by planets.
 The last occultation by a planet took place on November 17, 1981, when it was occulted by Venus.

 Properties

 Sigma Sagittarii has a spectrum matching a stellar classification of B2.5 V, which indicates its components are B-type main-sequence stars.
 X-ray emission has been detected from this star, which has an estimated X-ray luminosity of 1.2 × 10^{28} erg s^{−1}.

 The two component stars have masses of 6.5 and 6.3 solar masses and radii of 4.1 and 3.9 solar radii, respectively.
-The effective temperatures are 18900 K and 18600 K respectively, over three times the Sun's effective temperature of 5772 K. They are separated by about 0.6 astronomical units and take 50 days to complete an orbit around each other.
-Estimates suggest an age of about 30 million years.
+The effective temperature of both components is about 18500 K, over three times the Sun's effective temperature of 5772 K. They take 134.779 days to complete an orbit, following a moderately eccentric path with e = 0.492 and an orbital semi-major axis of 1.26 astronomical units (au), implying a periastron of 0.64 au.
+There is strong evidence that the orbit, which is inclined at 20° relative to Earth, is misaligned with the stellar spin axes.
+The age of the system is estimated at about 30 million years.

 Nunki is the nearest star expected to explode in a core-collapse supernova.
-20 million years in the future, the primary star will evolve to a red giant, fill its roche lobe, and start to transfer mass to the secondary star.
-This will result in the system merging into a single star of about 12 solar masses, a mass sufficient to explode as a supernova.
+25 million years in the future, the primary star will evolve to a red giant, fill its roche lobe, and start to transfer mass to the secondary star.
+This will result in the system merging into a single star of over 10 solar masses, a mass sufficient to explode as a supernova.

-Sigma Sagittarii has a 10th magnitude optical companion located 5.2 arcminutes away, but this is an unrelated background star.
-Spectroscopic observations in 2007-2008 hinted at the presence of a yet unseen stellar companion, estimated to have a mass of 1.2±0.2 solar mass and a temperature of 6100 K, but follow-up observations in 2016 by the same authors did not confirm this.
-However, in 2025 interferometric observations uncovered that Nunki is indeed a binary star, made up of two nearly identical stars.
-The separation of the components is too small to resolve them with a telescope, requiring an interferometer to be used.
+The binary nature of Sigma Sagittarii was uncovered in 1974 with interferometric observations, which found the components to have a magnitude difference of 0.46.
+Interferometric data published in 1994 partially resolved the system, finding a separation of 11.5 milliarcseconds under the assumption of equally bright components.
+Spectroscopic observations in 2007-2008 hinted at the presence of a yet unseen stellar companion with a possible orbital period of 6.8 days, estimated to have a mass of 1.2±0.2 solar mass and a temperature of 6100 K, but follow-up observations in 2016 by the same authors did not confirm this.
+Interferometric observations published in 2025 again found Nunki to be a close binary of similar components, which were detected at an angular separation of 8.644 milliarcseconds.
+There is a 10th magnitude optical companion located 5.2 arcminutes away, but this is an unrelated background star.